maxwroc/battery-state-card/README.md

 Note: there is "undocumented" `value_override` property on the [entity object](#entity-object) which you can use for testing.

+## Do you like the card?

+No buy-me-a-beer option but if you do like the card please star it on [github](https://github.com/maxwroc/battery-state-card)!
+This is a great way to give feedback and motivate to continue working on it.
+Thanks!

 ## License

 This project is under the [MIT license](https://github.com/maxwroc/battery-state-card/blob/master/LICENSE).